electricimp/imp-central-impt/TestingGuide.md

         + " at line @{__LINE__}"
 );
 ```

+**TODO - all below is just a copy of the previous impTest readme - to be updated!**

 It is possible to define and propagate [custom variables](https://github.com/electricimp/Builder#variables) through a separate configuration file which syntax is similar to the [github credential file](#github-credentials-configuration):